Animals

 Western Burrowing Owls in the Grasslands

 Western Burrowing Owls are small, ground-dwelling birds well-adapted to life on open grasslands and prairies and known for their unique living arrangements and daytime activities.
-Note: These animals are included on the US Fish and Wildlife Service Bird of Conservation Concern list.
-Hunters are prohibited from shooting them.
+These animals are included on the US Fish and Wildlife Service Bird Species of Concern list; therefore, hunters are prohibited from shooting them.

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.